 The trail is arid and somewhat remote, so whatever water we wish to use we need to bring in ourselves.
-Each afternoon, there will be hot water available.
-Each guest will be given a small bowl with a couple of litres of hot water.
-We have a simple yet private bush area where you can take your bowl of water to have a wash and freshen up.
+On most afternoons, there will be hot water available for personal washing.
+Each guest will be given a small bowl with a couple of litres of hot water to have a wash and freshen up.
+Please note, there are some nights where due to our remote location hot water for personal washing WILL NOT be available